NOTE: As part of the redevelopment of the Self-Review Tool users will need to re-register to use this new revised and improved version

 If you feel that it would be valuable to complete the questionnaire separately for different population groups and/or different topics and themes, you are able to do this – just keep a record of your focus when you register.

 You may also find it useful to explore and use alternative resources.
-For instance, the Welsh Government led the development of a Healthy and Sustainable FE and HE Framework – which uses a matrix approach to map and assess progress in relation to six health-related topics that across four aspects of college and university life.
+For instance, Public Health Wales has launched its Healthy and Sustainable FE and HE Framework – which uses a matrix approach to map and assess progress in relation to six health-related topics that across four aspects of college and university life.

 From tool to action